 GeneCards Summary for APBB1 Gene

-APBB1 (Amyloid Beta (A4) Precursor Protein-Binding, Family B, Member 1 (Fe65)) is a Protein Coding gene.
-Diseases associated with APBB1 include alzheimer disease.
-Among its related pathways are Tyrosine Kinases / Adaptors and Neuroscience.
-GO annotations related to this gene include chromatin binding and histone binding.
+APBB1 (Amyloid Beta Precursor Protein Binding Family B Member 1) is a Protein Coding gene.
+Diseases associated with APBB1 include Alzheimer Disease and Niemann-Pick Disease, Type B. Among its related pathways are Neuroscience and Tyrosine Kinases / Adaptors.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and histone binding.
 An important paralog of this gene is APBB2.